rotki/rotki/docs/contribute.rst

 - Add an ethereum account and see it works
 - Add an invalid ethereum account and see it is handled properly
 - Remove an ethereum account and see it works
+- After adding tokens to an account that has it expand the account and see all tokens owned by it are shown.

 Ethereum Tokens
 -------------------

-- Track an ethereum token and see it works
+- Track an ethereum token and see it works.
+Works is defined as being added:
+    - In the dashboard
+    - In the owned tokens
+    - In total blockchain balances
+    - In the expanded asset details of ETH accounts that own it.
-- Remove an ethereum token and see it works
+- Remove an ethereum token and see it works.
+Works means being removed from all the above.

 Bitcoin accounts
 ----------------